omidabed/Omid-s-wbsite/content/project/TCO Metasurface/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
 Almost all of tunable [metasurfaces](https://en.wikipedia.org/wiki/Electromagnetic_metasurface) in optical wavelengths could only steer the beam in only one dimension (along x-axis OR y-axis).
-Here, I proposed a tunable metasurface that is capable to steer the beam in 2 directions (along x AND y axis).
+Here, I proposed a tunable metasurface that is capable of steering the beam in 2 directions (along x AND y axis).
 The speed and power consumption of this method is superior to PCM metasurfaces.
 However, the efficiency is significantly lower.
 The efficiency could be improved by using all-dielectric structures or using optimization methods.